Workplace Health and Safety Law

 The legal and regulatory system has a decided impact upon on health and safety in the workplace.
 Workplace Health and Safety Law builds upon core legal skills and encourages critical and reflective engagement with the varying aims and techniques of WHS law and how the current law reflects social realities.
 Students have the opportunity to further develop essential problem solving and communication skills and improve legal research capabilities.

-Topics covered include: the employer/employee relationship as it relates to workplace safety; advanced consideration of tort liability in the workplace, including Negligence and Breach of Statutory Duty; the Work Health & Safety Act 2011 (NSW) and related legislation; Workers' Compensation; issues in litigation and WH&S and anti-discrimination laws.
+Topics covered include: the employer/employee relationship as it relates to workplace safety; advanced consideration of tort liability in the workplace, including Negligence and Breach of Statutory Duty; the Work Health and Safety Act 2011 (NSW) and related legislation; Workers' Compensation; issues in litigation and WHS and anti-discrimination laws.

 1. Restate and describe the common law requirements which relate to workplace health and safety flowing from the contract of employment;